FrancescElies/windows-for-linux-and-macos-devs/README.md

 - Programs configured to startup automatically?
 See [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)

-But if you install one thing only, install, [system-informer](https://github.com/winsiderss/systeminformer).
+But if you install one thing only, install [system-informer](https://github.com/winsiderss/systeminformer).
 A better task manager, impressive, play around with it to see what it can do for you.
 Many things Sysinternals do, you can do it directly from